 It’s a cruise and you really should leave your electronics at home if you can.
 Of course, I know you’re not so here are my recommendations on what to take.

 - Extension Cord – A small one with a few outlets is perfect.
-I’m a huge fan of the PowerCube.
-It has regular outlets, plus usb outlets!
+I’m a huge fan of these two powerstrips, One Beat and PowerCube.
+Both have regular outlets, plus USB outlets!

 - Small Fan – If you’re one of those that need a fan to sleep, then take one!

 - Portable Charger – This is super handy if you plan to use your phone for when you get off the ship for sight-seeing or excursions, especially if you’re phone doesn’t stay charged for long and you use it for taking pics.
 I recommend one with at least 20,000mAH.
 You’ll become everyone’s friend who needs a quick charge.

 Less is more.
 You’re on a cruise to relax.
 Take a couple of bathing suits so that one can dry while you’re wearing one.
 I personally only take a couple of pairs of shorts and 4 or 5 shirts.
 There are dinners you can attend every evening if you choose.
 Casual to dressy, it’s up to you.
 Carnival also has two formal nights to take into consideration.
 Some folks get all gussied up for the occasion and some folks dress in “date night” attire.
 Just be comfortable.
 If you like to dress up, dress up!

 Lets talk shoes!
 I good pair of swimming shoes is a must!
 If you plan on doing any walking/hiking that involves water, you definitely want a good, solid pair that can handle rocks.
 Walking shoes and flip flops are my thang.
 I also only take one pair of dress shoes that will go with whatever I take for evening & formal dinners, should we participate in those.